Suleiman700/Forge_Stats_Mod_1.19.2/README.md

 ### How Does It Work:

-When enabled, It will search for all blocks around you (in radious of 10) and will send you a chat that contains blocks coordinates (only visible to you).
+When enabled, It will search for all blocks around you (in radios of 10) and will send you a chat that contains blocks coordinates (only visible to you).

 This mod will get ***disabled*** after finiding blocks (to prevent crashing because of too many messages).